Iňa

 Iňa (Ény) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in extant historical literature in the year 1156 AD.

 Geography

 The village lies at an altitude of 180 metres and covers an area of 5.68 km².
 It has a population of about 210 people.

+Population

 Ethnicity

 The village is approximately 90% Slovak and 10% Magyar.

 Facilities

 The village has a public library.